rohan1198/Left-Atrial-Segmentation/README.md

 <br>

-Convolutions at each stage use 3D convolutional kernels with kernel size 5x5x5.
-As the data propagates through the downsampling path, the resolution is reduced using convolutional kernels of size 2x2x2.
-The downsampling portion of the network increases the receptive field of the features computed in the subsequent layers.
-A deconvolution operation is performed at each stage of the upsampling in order to increase the size of the inputs.
-This is followed by 3D convolution operations with the same parameters as in the case of downsampling.
+- Convolutions at each stage use 3D convolutional kernels with kernel size 5x5x5.
+- As the data propagates through the downsampling path, the resolution is reduced using convolutional kernels of size 2x2x2.
+- The downsampling portion of the network increases the receptive field of the features computed in the subsequent layers.
+- A deconvolution operation is performed at each stage of the upsampling in order to increase the size of the inputs.
+- This is followed by 3D convolution operations with the same parameters as in the case of downsampling.
-As seen from Figure 2, the attention module is added to each bottleneck.
-The channel attention and spatial attention are calculated independently at two separate branches.
-The final attention map is then computed by taking the sigmoid of the sum of the outputs of the channel and spatial branch.
+- The channel attention and spatial attention are calculated independently at two separate branches.
+- The final attention map is then computed by taking the sigmoid of the sum of the outputs of the channel and spatial branch.

 <br>